memeller/ContactEditor/readme.md

 * (new, iOS only) getContactBitmapData - returns bitmap data of image used as contact photo
 * (new, iOS only) addContactInWindow - shows native window for adding new contact
-* (new, iOS only) showContactDetailsInNativeWindow - shows native windows for viewing contact details.
+* (new, iOS only) showContactDetailsInWindow - shows native window for viewing contact details.
 If 'isEditable' parameter is set to true, enables editing of contact details.
 * pickContact - shows system contact picker, that enables user to select desired contact from list.
 After selecting the picker is dismissed, and the selected recordId is sent using ContactEditorEvent.CONTACT_SELECTED
 * getContactCount - gets the number of contacts in AddressBook
 * getContacts - gets contacts from AddressBook (name, lastname, compositename, phones, emails, recordid, birthdate, (NEW) addresses)